the-qa-company/docs-content/docs/Quick Intro/quick1.1.md

 The goal of this tutorial is to construct your own digital twin!

-It should be able to replay to questions about yourself like:
+It should be able to reply to questions about yourself like:
 * "Where were you born?"
 * "What do you like to eat?"
 * "Who is your best friend?"